What Do Psychiatric Service Dogs Do?

 Complete Our Assessment

 To help us analyze your scenario and emotional pet support needs, you'll first complete an evaluation.
-The next step is to choose the emotional support animal letter you require (housing, travel, or both).
+The next step is to choose whether you need an emotional support animal letter or PSD training.
+We help help you make this decision based on your answers to our service animal evaluation.

 Can Any Dog Be a Psychiatric Service Dog?